Erwin01/AngularsCrud/README.md

 # AngularsCrud
-Development using C#, AngularJS And Net Core With Visual Studio And Visual Code With Database SQL Server And UI Boostrap
+Development using C# And AngularJS With Visual Studio And Visual Code With Database SQL Server And UI Boostrap